cmaroblesg/Blockchain_Revolution/M1_Introduction_to_Blockchain_Technologies/Week1/README.md

 #### For Further Interest
 * Antonopoulos, A. M. (2018).
 How Bitcoin Works.
 In Mastering Bitcoin 2nd Edition: Programming the Open Blockchain.
 Mastering Bitcoin.
 Retrieved from [https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch02.asciidoc](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch02.asciidoc)
 * Lisk Academy. (n.d.).
 How Blockchain Works.
 Retrieved from [https://lisk.io/academy/blockchain-basics/how-does-blockchain-work](https://lisk.io/academy/blockchain-basics/how-does-blockchain-work)

 #### For a Good Technical Explanation
 Wattenhofer, R. (2017).
 Distributed Ledger Technology: The Science of the Blockchain (2nd edition).
 Aalborg: CreateSpace Independent Publishing Platform.

+### Blockchain Demo
+#### Interactive Blockchain Demo
+* Brownworth, A. (2016).
+Blockchain Demo.
+Retrieved from [https://anders.com/blockchain/](https://anders.com/blockchain/)
+The landing page for this site includes two videos that illustrate how to use this interactive demo.
+After viewing these videos, use the navigation bar along the top of the page to explore this demo yourself.

+### Review of Module 1
+* Blockgeeks.
+(2018).
+What is Blockchain Technology?
+A Step-by-Step Guide For Beginners.
+Retrieved from [https://blockgeeks.com/guides/what-is-blockchain-technology/](https://blockgeeks.com/guides/what-is-blockchain-technology/)

+#### For Further Interest
+* Tapscott, D., & Tapscott, A. (2018).
+[Blockchain Revolution: How the Technology Behind Bitcoin and Other Cryptocurrencies is Changing the World (Updated Edition)](https://www.blockchainresearchinstitute.org/thought-leadership/).
+Chapter 1 (pp. 3-26).
+Penguin.